List of speakers of the Pennsylvania House of Representatives

 The speaker of the Pennsylvania House of Representatives is the presiding officer of the Pennsylvania House of Representatives.

-Since its first session under the Frame of Government in 1682, presided over by William Penn, over 130 house members have been elevated to the speaker's chair.
-The house cannot hold an official session in the absence of the speaker or their designated speaker pro tempore.
+Since 1682, over 130 House members have been elevated to the speaker's chair.
+The House cannot hold an official session in the absence of the speaker or their designated speaker pro tempore.

-The current speaker is Joanna McClinton, who is the first female and first female African-American speaker.
+The current speaker is Joanna McClinton, who is the first female speaker.